-- the intention to proceed with disciplinary action is not because of the making of the disclosure (as opposed to the content of the disclosure or other available information); - there are good and sufficient grounds that would fully justify action against any non-discloser in the same circumstances; and - there are good and sufficient grounds that justify exercising any discretion to institute disciplinary or other action.
+- there are good and sufficient grounds that would fully justify action against any non-discloser in the same circumstances; and - there are good and sufficient grounds that justify exercising any discretion to institute disciplinary or other action.

 The Public Interest Disclosure Officer or Principal Officer will thoroughly document the process, including recording the reasons why the disciplinary or other action is being taken and the reasons why the action is not in retribution for the making of the disclosure.
 The Public Interest Disclosure Officer or Principal Officer will clearly advise the discloser of the proposed action to be taken, and of any mitigating factors that have been taken into account.
 They should advise the discloser that they can raise any concerns about the action taken being a potential reprisal with the Ombudsman.